unified

 API

 This package exports no identifiers.
+It exports no additional TypeScript types.
 The default export is remarkLintNoLiteralUrls.

 There are no options.